pedroblossbraga/image_classification_test/README.md

 - All outputs with images were deleted, for privacy reasons.
 - The datasets and images were not uploaded to this repository, for privacy reasons.
 - This project is protected with a MIT LICENSE.
+- The following reference were utilized to support this study.

 # References